Geode-solutions/docs/references/opengeode-geosciences/ImplicitStructuralModel.md

 # class ImplicitStructuralModel

  An Implicit Model is a Structural model where each block has a specific attribute to store the implicit value on its vertices.
+Moreover, an ImplicitStructuralModel is associated to a HorizonsStack.
+If one or several horizons of the HorizonsStack is explicited in the model, they have the same uuid as in the HorizonsStack.
+Either way, each horizon of the HorizonsStack is associated to a specific value of the Implicit attribute.